whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 You will need the following information to perform this installation:

 * The name, email address, and password you wish to use for the first Integrated Manager for Lustre software superuser.
-The email address must use an FQDN.
+The email address must use a FQDN.
 * (Optional) The fully qualified domain name (FQDN) of the NTP server (internal or external) used for your site.
 If no NTP server is set, the Integrated Manager for Lustre software server's clock will act as the time source for the entire storage cluster.

 To install the software, complete these steps: